sunragnawa/training/Monitoring_101/README.md

 ## logging tools and command
 it is imporant to know whos is connected to our system ,when and from where,,and what he did, is it an authorized person, he have permesions to certain things we will see here some.we can gather a lot of info from our log dir,,you can find it in /var/log.

 ### autho.log
 here you find who tried to athenticate to the server , if succeded or failed,when,via ssh and other info:
 **grep "Failed password" /var/log/auth.log**
 ![img](https://www.tecmint.com/wp-content/uploads/2017/12/List-All-Failed-SSH-Login-Attempts.png)

 ### last command
 Usually, you will only be interested in the most recent login attempts.
 You can see these with the "last" toolgrep

 #### **last**
 ![img](https://media.geeksforgeeks.org/wp-content/uploads/20190322013059/Screenshot-from-2019-03-22-00-43-28.png)

 ### lastlog command
 f you would like to look at this situation from a different angle, you can view the last time each user on the system logged in.

 This information is provided by accessing the "/etc/log/lastlog" file.
-It is then sorted according to the entries in the "/etc/passwd" file:
+It is then sorted according to the entries in the "/etc/passwd"

 ### whowatch command
 whowatch is a simple, easy-to-use interactive who-like command line program for monitoring processes and users on a Linux system.
 It shows who is logged on to your system and what they are doing, in a similar fashion as the w command in real-time
 It shows total number of users on the system and number of users per connection type (local, telnet, ssh and others). whowatch also shows system uptime and displays information such as user’s login name, tty, host, processes as well as the type of the connection.